efahsl/vega-developer-workshop-for-tv-apps/workshop_steps/4_performance_testing.md

 You AI Agent may respond with a message saying the KPI is already meeting expected standards, no further diagnosis is required.

-In this case ask your AI Agent to ignore the thresholds and further optimize the KPI; prompt: "_Please help improve this KPI with the instructions provided earlier in the prompt.
-Ignore the KPI threshold check, I want to improve the KPI value even though it is within the threshold._"
+In this case ask your AI Agent to ignore the thresholds and further optimize the KPI; prompt: `"Please help improve this KPI with the instructions provided earlier in the prompt.
+Ignore the KPI threshold check, I want to improve the KPI value even though it is within the threshold."`

 You should expect a response similar to the following indicating that Native Splash Screen is not implemented in the App.